hazelcast/hazelcast-code-samples/hazelcast-integration/openshift/README.md

 ocp-demo-frontend   172.30.1.1:5000/hazelcast/ocp-demo-frontend   latest    39 seconds ago
 ```

-In case you see the message `No resources found`, you need to manually push the image with the following command:
+In case you see the message `No resources found`, you need to manually push the image with the following commands:
 ```
 $ docker login -u developer -p $(oc whoami -t) $(minishift openshift registry)
 $ docker tag client-apps/ocp-demo-frontend $(minishift openshift registry)/$(oc project -q)/ocp-demo-frontend